 \section{Composition of Choi states and generalized gate-teleportation}

 In our model, a Choi state serves as a program state.
 Given two program states, one primary task is to see if there is a composition of them.
-The composition is important so that programs (`gates') can be shuffled around.
-This turns out to be nontrivial and we need to develop a generalized gate teleportation scheme.
+The composition is important so that programs (`gates') can be shuffled around and combined together.
+To achieve this, we develop a generalized gate teleportation scheme.